 Bottle Feed Breastmilk to Your Baby – Tips and Advice

 Bottle feed breastmilk to your baby – it’s still better than formula!
-If you are intending to send your baby to a daycare or hire a nanny, share these tips on how to bottle feed breastmilk with them too!
+If you intend to send your baby to daycare or hire a nanny, share these tips on how to bottle feed breastmilk with them too!

 - Human milk is safe and stable.
-Besides maintaining cleanliness and hygiene while handling your milk, there isn’t anything special you have to do when you bottle feed breastmilk.
+Besides maintaining cleanliness and hygiene while handling your juice, there isn’t anything special you have to do when you bottle feed breastmilk.

-- When you bottle feed breastmilk, hold your baby fairly upright to give him control over the flow of milk, and milk is less likely to simply pour into his mouth.
+- When you bottle-feed breastmilk, hold your baby reasonably upright to give him control over the flow of milk, and milk is less likely to pour into his mouth.

-- When you bottle feed breastmilk, hold the bottle almost vertically against his lips, as if you are using a finger to say “Shh.”
+- When you bottle-feed breastmilk, hold the bottle almost vertically against his lips as if you are using a finger to say “Shh.”
 Once it touches his lips, tilt the bottle horizontally into his mouth and let your baby draw in the milk himself.
-He should be taking in the wider part of the bottle teat as well.
+He should be taking on the broader part of the bottle teat, as well.
 Wide-necked bottles are great for this!

-- If your baby gets tense or starts gulping, tilt the bottle so that the milk drains away back into the bottle.
-This way your baby will learn how to control the flow of breastmilk into his mouth when you bottlefeed breastmilk.
+- If your baby gets tense or starts gulping, tilt the bottle so that the milk drains away back into the container.
+This way, your baby will learn how to control the flow of breastmilk into his mouth when you bottlefeed breastmilk.

 - If you think your baby is almost full, twist the bottle and remove it.
 Then offer bottle feed breastmilk again.
-If he wants more let him have about 10 more sucks, remove and offer it again.
+If he wants more, let him have about ten more sucks, remove and submit it back.
 When he finally keeps his lips closed, this means he is done and reduces the risk of overfeeding.

 - If there’s leftover milk, keep it in the refrigerator until the next feed and bottle feed breastmilk to your baby again before throwing it away.

-There are some milk bottles on the market which are made just for mothers who wish to bottle feed breastmilk.
+Some milk bottles on the market are made just for mothers who wish to bottle feed breastmilk.
 The teats of these bottles model against a mother’s breast.
-These bottles that are great to bottle feed breastmilk also helps to prevent nipple confusion in the early days and encourage baby to suck the milk out from the bottle with the same effort they use while nursing.
+These bottles that are great to bottle feed breastmilk also helps to prevent nipple confusion in the early days and encourage the baby to suck the milk out from the container with the same effort they use while nursing.

-There are some bottles on the market which are great to bottle feed breastmilk to your baby.
+Some bottles on the market are great to bottle feed breastmilk to your baby.

 How to Handle, Store and Bottle Feed Breastmilk